RST595/grind_store/README.md

 ## Getting started
 This id pet project for BMX store e-commerce application.
-At this project I was focusing on backend part, that's why UI presented only for admin registration and editing of category of goods.
+At this project I was focusing on backend part, that's why UI was added only for admin registration and editing of category of goods.
 Key achievements:
 - Learn to work with Spring framework and IntelliJ IDEA.
 - Connect project with PostgreSQL database.
+- Add separate configuration file: local with Postgres db, and main with inMemory db (to provide application work on any machine).
 - Used maven to build the project.
 - Add basic authentication to the project.
 - Covered project with Unit tests, coverage more than 80%.
 - Connected outside client with @FeignClient annotation, to get currency rates.
-- Add exception handler to ensure stable operation of the applicationю
+- Add exception handler to ensure stable operation of the application.
+- Deployed application at aws instance with docker: link.

 ## Available functions
-Bellow I described which data application expects in swagger-ui, and
+Bellow I described all available functions of application.

+### Admin registration
+At main page you have 2 options: sign in for testing and leave (link to google).
+At sign in page, you could sign in to the application, and will be redirected to admin/panel page.
+Or you could sign up new account, and you will be redirected back to login page.
+To register new admin you should provide:
+- some first and last name (not less than 1 character or digit).
+- key word should be GRIND (that's how I'm protecting service from adding new admins from outside).
+  This word could be changed at application.yml file.
+- valid email:
+  - yy@xx.f, where yy - not less than 1 character or digit;
+  - xx, ff - not less than 2 character;
+- Password and confirm password should be equals and not less than 5 symbols

+### Admin panel
+- All categories - display all added t db categories.
+- Edit categories - display editable table from category titles and links to picture.
+  Could save changes by save button, or return to original condition by reset button.
+- Add new category - category title should be unique.
+Will be redirected to all categories.
+ If title was duplicated will display json with error message.
+- Delete category - category title should present in db.
+Will be redirected to all categories.
+If title wasn't founded will display json with error message.
+- Swagger-ui - to test other features: add and edit user, products, put products into basket, create orders etc.

 if you want to update product, you should leave category field with "" if you don't want to change it.